ranrub/AndroidMarketCrawler/README.md

 The following modification has been applied to the original project:
 1. Class AndroidAppFetcher to fetch the info of a single app;
 2. Language setting could be specfied for fetching apps;
-3. Fetch icon, screen and banner image links of an app.
+3. Fetch icon, screen and banner image links of an app;
-4. A setup.py for the package installation.
+4. A setup.py for the package installation;
+5. Crawl app info from Google Play SHOP ANDROID APPS.

 Installing dependencies: